 Teaching and research are intrinsically linked at Université Paris 1 Panthéon-Sorbonne.
-As with teaching, research is also structured around three major disciplinary areas with 36 research teams and 10 doctoral schools.
-One PhD viva takes place every day at the university and 60 titles are added every year to the university press catalogue, the Editions de la Sorbonne.
+As with teaching, research is also structured around three major disciplinary areas with 37 research units and 10 doctoral schools.
+In 2022-2023, more than 320 PhD theses and habilitations were defended at the university and 60 titles were added to the university press catalogue, the Editions de la Sorbonne.